 The Samsung Galaxy S10 lineup were the first phones to come with the now generally accepted hole-punch camera cutout on their displays, and as such, they do not have a native notification LED light.

 And because of this, today I’ll be teaching you how you can use the hole punch cutout on these phones, which includes the Galaxy S10, S10 Plus, the S10e, and even the S10 Lite, as a customizable virtual hole punch inspired notification LED.

 Here, check this out.

-Looks cool right?
+Looks cool, right?

-This page lets you set how you want the app to interact with your phone, by setting what apps or battery events that are allowed to show notification on your phone.
+This page lets you set how you want the app to interact with your phone, by setting what apps or battery events that are allowed to show notifications on your phone.
 This does not override the default notification settings on your phone.

-After you’re done on this page, go back to the app’s main menu page, and from there, tap on the second setting option labeled as “Notification light“, and once again, make sure that the toggle button in front of it is turned on if it was off by default, and you should have a new page that looks this way.
+After you’re done on this page, go back to the app’s main menu page, and from there, tap on the second setting option labeled “Notification light“, and once again, make sure that the toggle button in front of it is turned on if it was off by default, and you should have a new page that looks this way.

-And for the sake of what this tutorial is all about, we’re gonna set ours to display around the camera edges of our Samsung Galaxy S10 phones.
+And for the sake of this tutorial, we’ll set ours to display just around the camera edges of our Galaxy S10 phones.

-“Effects” lets you set different animation effects to your hole punch notification LED, and you’re only entitled to just three of them if you’re using the free version of the app, while the paid version gives you a whole lot of them.
+“Effects” lets you set different animation effects for your hole punch notification LED, and you’re only entitled to just three of them if you’re using the free version of the app, while the paid version gives you a whole lot of them.

 And lastly, “Dimensions” lets you resize and reposition the custom hole punch notification LED on your Galaxy S10 phones if need be.
 But, I guess the app already figured that out by itself, so you don’t really have to do much here.